kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 ## Advanced piping

-Pipes become even moe powerful when they are reused across a more complex data model.
+Pipes become even more powerful when they are reused across a more complex data model.
 You can detach, clone and attach the same pipe in multiple places.
 This way, if you have multiple parts of the data model that share similar properties, it is easy to leverage this fact.